sam159/khttp/README.md

 ## Libs

-Other than Pthreads and Magic (for content type detection) the only external code is from [Joyend Http Parsing lib][1] for parsing http requests and [UTHash][2] for managing linked lists, arrays and strings.
+Other than Pthreads and Magic (for content type detection) the only external code is from [Joyent Http Parsing lib][1] for parsing http requests and [UTHash][2] for managing linked lists, arrays and strings.

 [1]: https://github.com/joyent/http-parser